Experts in

 Specialist Areas

 I have worked in the field of information law since 2008 and been involved in some of the most interesting and ground-breaking cases in this area.
-I deal with the full spectrum of issues, both non-contentious and contentious and I am ranked as a leading individual by the Legal 500, specifically for my work in this area.
+I deal with the full spectrum of issues, both non-contentious and contentious and I am ranked as a leading partner by the Legal 500 and noted as Jersey’s leading data protection specialist.

 I am a Certified Information Privacy Professional (CIPP/E) and have acted for those in the public and private sector including law firms, health establishments, charities, trust companies and regulators.